chinapedia/wikipedia.abstract.en/Page/Richard_Bach.md

 Bach served in the United States Navy Reserve, then in the New Jersey Air National Guard's 108th Fighter Wing, 141st Fighter Squadron (USAF), as a Republic F-84F Thunderstreak fighter pilot.
 He then worked at a variety of jobs, including as a technical writer for Douglas Aircraft and as a contributing editor for _Flying_ magazine.
 He served in the USAF reserve and was deployed in France in 1960.
 He later became a barnstormer.

 During the summer of 1970, Bach and his friend Chris Cagle traveled to Ireland, where they participated in flying sequences for Roger Corman's film _Von Richthofen and Brown_.
 They flew a variety of World War I aircraft of the Blue Max collection owned by ex-RCAF pilot Lynn Garrison.
-Bach and Garrison first met when Bach wrote articles for _Avian_, Garrison's aviation publication.Dick_Bach_take_off_in_Lynn_Garrison's_Fokker_D-V11.png
+Bach and Garrison first met when Bach wrote articles for _Avian_, Garrison's aviation publication.

 Most of Bach's books involve flight in some way, from the early stories which are purely about flying aircraft, to _Stranger to the Ground_, his first book, to his later works, in which he used flight as a philosophical metaphor.